 Deirdre came back when I was out somewhere.
 She obviously heard the story.
 She and I were not very close so I was surprised to find her waiting for me.
-She asked me to describe the man and tell her everything he said.
+She asked me to describe the man and tell her everything he had said.
 I described the feeling, the warnings, the signs, the entry into the building without using the doors, and the huge, glaring cat-like yellow eyes.
 I half expected her to ask me if I’d taken any LSD.
 Instead she apologized profusely.

 I know who it was.
 He was looking for me.

-My family has dabbled in witchcraft in the Ukraine for centuries.
+My family had dabbled in witchcraft in the Ukraine for centuries.
 We still do.
 My grandmother once told me that she mated with a demon, after which, she stole this ring.
 Gran gave it to me many years ago, when we moved to the US.
 Look.

-She held out her hand to show me the ring she wore on her middle finger.
-It was a big silver ornate band with a large yellow stone, a cat’s eye, a small version of the hideous eye I saw last night.
+She held out her hand to show me the large ring she wore on her middle finger.
+It had a big silver ornate band with a large yellow stone, a cat’s eye, a small version of the hideous eye I saw last night.
 Just looking at it gave me the chills.

 I am really sorry this happened to you.
 I’ll pack it up and send it back home today.
 It’s obviously not safe to have here.
 Again, please accept my apology.

 So what was I to do?
 I had little choice but to believe her, demons and all.
 The evidence was just too real.
 The only good thing about this whole experience was that my painting teacher excused my absences, my unfinished work, and she actually seemed to like me now!
-In fact, for the first time ever, I was the popular one at school!
+In fact, for the first time ever, I was the popular kid at school!